 \subsection{Network Influence Model}

 Let $G=(V,E)$ be a directed graph with influence probabilities $\mathrm{infl}(i\to j)\in(0,1]$.
-Below, I modified the Independent Cascade Model in~\cite{kempe2003maximizing} to make agents can repeatably influence its neighbors.
-This modification make coordination possible in probability sense but the structural transmission of abstract being still can be blocked if there is a null-space mapping along a path in the graph.
+Below, I modify the Independent Cascade Model of~\cite{kempe2003maximizing} so that agents can repeatedly attempt to influence their neighbors.
+This modification makes coordination possible in a probabilistic sense, but the structural transmission of an abstract being can still be blocked if a null-space mapping exists along a path in the graph.

 \begin{definition}[Repeated Independent Influence Process] At each time step: \begin{itemize} \item Agents holding $X$ attempt to influence neighbors. \item Each attempt along $(i,j)$ succeeds with probability $\mathrm{infl}(i\to j)$. \item Failed attempts may repeat at later steps. \end{itemize} \end{definition}